 EARLY REGISTRATION IS STRONGLY RECOMMENDED.
-Students receive $20 off each class if registering before April 7.
+Students receive $20 off each class if registering before April 6.
 Decisions to hold a class are based on enrollment three (3) days before the class is scheduled to start.
 All tuition fees must be included with the registration form unless applying for a Red Apple Fund grant.
 Tuition is payable in full with registration and already includes a non-refundable $10 registration fee.
-Submit registrations online, by fax to 302.571.0220, or by mail to Studio Programs, Delaware Art Museum, 2301 Kentmere Parkway, Wilmington, DE 19806.
+Submit registrations online at delart.org, by fax to 302.571.0220, or by mail to Studio Programs, Delaware Art Museum, 2301 Kentmere Parkway, Wilmington, DE 19806.

 The Education staff will be happy to answer your questions or help you choose a class that best suits your preferences and skill level.
-For more information on Rebecca Howell at 302.351.8551 or firstname.lastname@example.org.
+For more information on Studio Art Classes, contact Rebecca Howell at 302.351.8551 or email@example.com.

 BAD WEATHER OR EMERGENCY CANCELLATION OF A CLASS